exakat/exakat-docs/Reference/Rules.rst

 * :ref:`No ending delimiter '/' <regex-inventory>`
 * :ref:`Non-static method A\:\:B() should not be called statically <non-static-methods-called-in-a-static>`
 * :ref:`Non-static method x\:\:foo() cannot be called statically <static-methods-cannot-call-non-static-methods>`
-* :ref:`Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior <strpos()-with-integers>`
 * :ref:`Object of class stdClass could not be converted to <no-valid-cast>`
 * :ref:`Object of class stdClass could not be converted to float <invalid-cast>`
 * :ref:`Object of class stdClass could not be converted to int <invalid-cast>`
 * :ref:`Octal escape sequence overflow \500 is greater than \377 <invalid-octal-in-string>`
 * :ref:`Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
 You should always use __construct() in new code. <old-style-constructor>`
 * :ref:`Only the first byte will be assigned to the string offset <only-first-byte->`
-* :ref:`Only variable references should be returned by reference <no-literal-for-reference>`
 * :ref:`Only variable references should be returned by reference <no-reference-for-ternary>`
-* :ref:`Only variable references should be returned by reference <no-referenced-void>`
-* :ref:`Only variables should be passed by reference <class-typed-references>`
 * :ref:`Only variables should be passed by reference <parenthesis-as-parameter>`
-* :ref:`Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter <wrong-optional-parameter>`
 * :ref:`Passing null to parameter #2 ($offset) of type int is deprecated <no-null-for-native-php-functions>`
 * :ref:`Private constant MyClass\:\:Z cannot be final as it is not visible to other classes <final-constant>`
 * :ref:`Private methods cannot be final as they are never overridden by other classes <final-private-methods>`